datakurre/plonecli/README.rst

     def plone_theme():
         reg = RegEntry()
         reg.template = 'bobtemplates.plone:theme'
-        reg.plonecli_alias = 'theme'
+        reg.plonectl_alias = 'theme'
         reg.depend_on = 'plone_addon'
         return reg

 For every template you add a line to the entry_points and define a method in the bobregistry.py, which will return a registry object with some properties.

 - ``template`` - contains the name of the actual mr.bob template.
-- ``plonecli_alias`` - defines the name under which the template will be used inside plonecli
+- ``plonectl_alias`` - defines the name under which the template will be used inside plonectl
 - ``depend_on``:
     1. for a standalone template, the depend_on property is None
     2. for a sub template, the depend_on contains the name of the parent standalone template, usualy `addon`.